SyncTango/Data-Manager/README.md

-This is a demonstration for my portifolio work.
+This is a demonstration for my portifolio.